danferps/my-bg-blog/README.md

 - **Semantic HTML**: The website uses semantic HTML to ensure that the structure of the pages is meaningful and accessible.
 Proper use of HTML5 tags helps in maintaining clean and standard-compliant markup, which is also beneficial for SEO and accessibility.

 - **CSS**: Styling is handled via CSS, ensuring that the site is visually appealing and functional on any device.
 We use modern CSS practices to provide a responsive and user-friendly experience.
+The CSS follows the BEM (Block Element Modifier) methodology, which helps in creating reusable components and code sharing in frontend development, making the CSS easier to read and maintain.

 - **JavaScript (JS)**: JavaScript is used to enhance interactivity and ensure a dynamic user experience.
 It handles DOM manipulations, event handling, and asynchronous operations that make the website more engaging.